cyrilletuzi/angular-async-local-storage/docs/INTEROPERABILITY.md

 }
 ```

-This second option can be difficult to manage due to some browsers issues in some special contexts
-(Firefox private mode and Safari cross-origin iframes),
-as **the information may be wrong at initialization,**
-as the storage could fallback from `indexedDB` to `localStorage`
-only after a first read or write operation.
+This second option can be difficult to manage due to some browsers issues in some special contexts (Firefox private mode and Safari cross-origin iframes), as **the information may be wrong at initialization,** as the storage could fallback from `indexedDB` to `localStorage` only after a first read or write operation.

 ### `localStorage` prefix

-In some cases (see the [browser support guide](./BROWSERS_SUPPORT)),
-`indexedDB` is not available, and libs fallback to `localStorage`.
+In some cases (see the [browser support guide](./BROWSERS_SUPPORT)), `indexedDB` is not available, and libs fallback to `localStorage`.
 Some libs prefixes `localStorage` keys.
-This lib doesn't by default,
-but you can add a prefix.
+This lib does not by default, but you can add a prefix.

 - Option 1 (recommended):